 Certain features are less common in budget laptops, and Thunderbolt 4 is one of them.
 Plenty of budget laptops offer USB-C support, but only some provide Intel's Thunderbolt 4 spec.
 This is changing, however, and future budget laptops are more likely to include it.
 Good Thunderbolt 3 ports are just as good, too, so look out for them.

 Some do, and some don't.
 The models that prioritize portability tend to offer a little more, and you'll want to skip a dedicated graphics chip if you want the most battery life.
 The MacBook Air M1 is amazingly efficient, offering close to 20 hours of battery life.

 However, you can find plenty of budget systems that offer a full workday and beyond on a single charge.
 In some cases, budget laptops offer better battery life than many laptops that cost a few hundred dollars more.
 Many Chromebooks also offer impressive battery life thanks to how lightweight the software is.

 Definitely, but as with battery life or specific ports, you'll need to pick and choose the right laptop.
 A good display will need to be a key component of the laptop, as color accuracy and contrast can be some areas where savings can be made on certain systems.

-We strongly suggest that you consider AMD when picking your next budget laptop.
+Even so, we strongly suggest that you consider AMD when picking your next budget laptop.
 If you can find one that matches your needs, you'll get much better performance per buck.

-- The best touchscreen laptops of 2020
+- 10 best laptops of 2023: tested and reviewed